 "The seeds of fenugreek have been used medicinally all through the ages and were held in high repute among the Egyptians, Greeks and Romans for medicinal and culinary purposes."
 A Modern Herbal

 Fenugreek is one of the popular seeds to grow as sprouts for a nutritious addition to salads or freshly juiced vegetable blends.
-Like other sprout varieties including, sunflower, radish, alfalfa and broccoli sprouts, when these types of seeds are sprouted they provide a highly concentrated source of energy, packed with pre-digested vitamins, minerals, protein-rich amino acids, sugars and fatty acids.
+Like other sprout varieties including, sunflower, red radish, daikon, alfalfa and broccoli sprouts, when these types of seeds are sprouted they provide a highly concentrated source of energy, packed with pre-digested vitamins, minerals, protein-rich amino acids, sugars and fatty acids.

 If you are new to sprouting or growing microgreens, you might not be familiar with using fenugreek seeds for sprouting, but they are definitely one of the top most medicinal of all sprouting seeds.

 Fenugreek sprouts have the same properties as the dried seed but are, in our opinion, far more effective therapeutically as they have the enzymes necessary to reduce some of the nutrient inhibitors present in the dried seed.

 We'll provide more information on how to grow fenugreek sprouts at the bottom of this page.

 Fenugreek seeds, and especially their sprouts, are particularly good for women in many regards.
 For one, they are an exceptional sprout for maintaining healthy breast tissue, working to cleanse the lymph nodes and entire lymphatic system.